Do not share this medication with others.

 In Canada - Call your doctor for medical advice about side effects.
 You may report side effects to Health Canada at 1-866-234-2345.

 Before using this medication, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

 This product may contain sulfites.
-However, if you have a sulfite allergy, this should not be a reason for avoiding use of this medication during an emergency.
-Since epinephrine can be life-saving, using it is more important than avoiding any sulfite-related problems you may experience.
+However, if you have a sulfite allergy, you should still use this medication during an emergency.
+Since epinephrine can save your life, using it is more important than avoiding any sulfite-related problems.

-The elderly may be more sensitive to the effects of this drug, especially a rapid rise in blood pressure, with increased risk if they also have heart disease.
+Older adults may be more sensitive to the side effects of this drug, especially a rapid rise in blood pressure.

-If overdose is suspected, contact a poison control center or emergency room right away.
+If someone has overdosed and has serious symptoms such as passing out or trouble breathing, call 911.
+Otherwise, call a poison control center right away.
 US residents can call their local poison control center at 1-800-222-1222.
 Canada residents can call a provincial poison control center.
-Symptoms of overdose may include irregular heartbeat, fainting, vision changes, confusion, seizures.
+Symptoms of overdose may include: irregular heartbeat, fainting, vision changes, confusion, seizures.

-Store this product in the carrying case/original packaging at room temperature between 68-77 degrees F (20-25 degrees C) away from light and moisture.
-Brief storage between 59-86 degrees F (15-30 degrees C) is permitted.
+Store this product in the carrying case/original packaging at room temperature away from light and moisture.
 Avoid extreme heat and cold.
 Do not store this medication in your vehicle or in the bathroom.
 Do not refrigerate or freeze.

-From time to time, check the expiration date, and also check this product visually for particles or discoloration.
+From time to time, check the expiration date.
+Check this product visually for particles or discoloration.
 Replace the unit before it expires or if particles/discoloration are present.
-Keep all medicines away from children and pets.
+Keep all medications away from children and pets.